xflr6/fileconfig/README.rst

     ...         return '{\n%s\n}' % ',\n'.join(items)

-On instance creation, the ``__init__`` method will be called with the section name (``key``) and the keyword args from the selected section of the INI-file.
+On instance creation, the ``__init__`` method will be called with the section name (``key``) and the keyword parameterss from the given section of the specified file.

-Suppose your INI-file begins like this:
+Suppose your INI file begins like this:

 ::